-Unfortunately, BEIT's chimera solver is available only through the AWS cloud service, which makes the true runtime obscured by the request overhead~\cite{BEITQsolver,BEIT_AWS}.
-This is visible in the almost constant time to solution for instances of different sizes, so it is safe to assume that the actual computation time is much shorter.
-Regardless, effective runtime of approximately $2$ minutes for a certified ground truth on $1024$ variables is still an impressive result.
-Both the BEIT's solver and VeloxQ always return the state alongside its energy.
-However, the nature of TTN solver allows the user to choose between computing just the lowest energy, or both the energy and the corresponding state.
-In case of CPU computations, the latter option is significantly more time-consuming, with up to $3$ orders of magnitude increase in the runtime.
-Interestingly, the GPU version does not suffer from such a dramatic slowdown, and the difference is almost negligible.
-Nevertheless, the complexity of tensor contraction increases rapidly with the problem size, and the TTN solver cannot handle the problems larger than $448$ variables, corresponding to the \(C_{8,7}\) Chimera graph.
+The BEIT Chimera solver is available only through the AWS cloud service, which makes the true runtime difficult to disentangle from the request overhead~\cite{BEITQsolver,BEIT_AWS}.
+This is visible in the nearly constant time to solution across instance sizes, so the actual computation time is likely much shorter.
+Regardless, an effective runtime of approximately 2 minutes for a certified ground state on 1024 variables remains a notable result.

+Both the BEIT solver and VeloxQ always return the state alongside its energy.
+The TTN solver, by contrast, can be run in two modes: computing only the lowest energy, or returning both the energy and the corresponding state.
+On CPU, retrieving the state is significantly more time-consuming, increasing the runtime by up to 3 orders of magnitude; the GPU version does not suffer from such a slowdown.
+Nevertheless, the complexity of tensor contraction increases rapidly with problem size, and the TTN solver cannot handle instances with more than $448$ variables, corresponding to the \(C_{8,7}\) Chimera graph.

-VeloxQ solver consistently delivered optimal configurations in time much shorter than other solvers, except for the two smallest instances.
-These results further corroborate the claim about versatility of our solver and prove that if the ground state certification is not a strict requirement, it can be a very competitive alternative to both open-source and proprietary, specialized solutions, even for tasks of modest size.
+VeloxQ delivered optimal configurations in time much shorter than other solvers, except for the two smallest instances.
+For the energy-only TTN mode, contraction is faster on CPU than on GPU; the gap effectively disappears when the state itself is retrieved.
+Although VeloxQ does not certify ground states, on these modest-size instances it matches the solution quality of the specialized solvers without sacrificing generality or scalability.
+These results show that, when a ground-state certificate is not a strict requirement, VeloxQ can be a competitive alternative to both open-source and proprietary specialized solutions on modest-size instances.